-As the economic regulator of the electricity, and water and wastewater sectors in Trinidad and Tobago, the Regulated Industries Commission (RIC) has a mandate to regulate the service providers in a manner which promotes efficiency and economy in their operations.
+As the economic regulator of the electricity, and the water and wastewater sectors in Trinidad and Tobago, the Regulated Industries Commission (RIC) has a mandate to regulate the service providers under its purview in a manner which promotes efficiency and economy in their operations.
 In carrying out its regulatory role, the RIC is guided by the legislative and regulatory framework set out in the RIC Act No. 26 of 1998.
-Specifically, section 6(1) of the Act empowers the RIC, amongst other things, to prescribe standards of service; monitor service providers and conduct checks to determine compliance with the standards; and carry out studies of efficiency and economy of operation and of performance by service providers and publish the results thereof.
+Specifically, section 6(1) of the Act empowers the RIC to, among other things: prescribe standards of service; monitor service providers and conduct checks to determine compliance with the standards; impose sanctions for non-compliance with the standards; and carry out studies of efficiency and economy of operation and of performance by service providers, and publish the results thereof.

-In keeping with the above, the RIC established a Performance Monitoring and Reporting Framework (PMR) in 2005, for the purposes of monitoring the services of the Electricity Transmission and Distribution Sector.
-Service performance in this context refers to the delivery of an electricity supply to meet customer's load requirements within targeted quality limits and within targeted levels of reliability.
-In the Regulation of the Electricity Transmission and Distribution 2006-2011: Final Determination (The Determination), the RIC indicated that it would monitor the performance of the Trinidad and Tobago Electricity Commission (T&TEC) using key performance indicators.
-The Determination further outlined specific directives to be followed by the service provider during the regulatory period (2006-2011).
+In keeping with the above mandate, the RIC established a Performance Monitoring and Reporting (PMR) Framework in 2005, for the purposes of monitoring the services of the electricity transmission and distribution sector in Trinidad and Tobago.
+Service in this context refers to the delivery of an electricity supply to meet customer's load requirements within targeted quality limits and targeted levels of reliability.
+Furthermore, in the "Regulation of the Electricity Transmission and Distribution Sector 2006-2011 - Final Determination: Rates and Miscellaneous Charges (2006)", or the "Determination (2006)", the RIC indicated that it would monitor the performance of the Trinidad and Tobago Electricity Commission (T&TEC) using key performance indicators, as outlined in the Appendix.
+The Determination also outlined specific directives to be followed by T&TEC during the first regulatory control period (2006-2011).

-Section 6(2) of the RIC Act requires the Commission to consult with the service providers and representatives of consumer interest groups and any other parties it considers as having an interest in the matters before it.
-This document represents the first review of the PMR scheme, taking into account the performance of T&TEC from 2006 to present.
+Section 6(2) of the RIC Act requires the RIC to consult with the service providers and representatives of consumer interest groups and any other parties it considers as having an interest in the matters before it.
+This document represents the first review of the PMR Framework, taking into account the performance of T&TEC from 2006 to 2019.